Wangshengyang2004/SimpleEureka/README.md

 # Simple Eureka: Running LLM-RL generation pipeline on Omniverse Isaac Sim

+## Note:
+- This repo is under heavy development right now, versions maybe updated weekly, and API may change drastically
+- Currently, code is heavily borrowed from NVIDIA Eureka, as we haven't made a full adaptation yet.
+Later, code will be more neat and tidy

 ## Features:
 - Maintain the same logic as NVIDIA Eureka
 - Support Linux and Windows thanks to Nvidia Omniverse